aadhakal/GrowWithGoogle-IT-Automation/OS Interaction With Python/Module1.md

-# Module 1: Using Python to Interact with the Operating System
+# Module 1: Getting your Python On

 ## Course Environment
 - **Platform**: Linux